Short-Term IRS Payment Extension Options

 Tax Bills Under $10,000

-About five years ago, the IRS put a Fresh Start Initiative into place.
+About 10 or so years ago, the IRS put a Fresh Start Initiative into place.
 As part of that, the IRS stopped issuing liens on most taxes owed for less than $10,000.
 As a result, if you owe less than $10,000, you will receive a letter 45 days after your taxes are due, but in most cases, the IRS will not issue a lien ten days later.

-The IRS has an official 120-day payment agreement.
-As long as you owe less than $100k in combined tax, interest, and penalties, you can apply for this online.
+The IRS has an official 180-day payment agreement.
+As long as you owe less than $100k in assessed tax, you can apply for this online.
 Use the Online Payment Agreement application—it’s the same application you use to apply for an installment plan.

-There is no fee for setting up a 120-day IRS payment extension.
+There is no fee for setting up a 180-day IRS payment extension.
 However, your unpaid taxes will continue to accrue interest during this time.
 In most cases, you pay fewer penalties and interest with this plan than someone who chooses an installment agreement.
+By paying off the balance sooner, you will greatly reduce the total of your interest and penalty payments.

 IRS Hardship Case Payment Extensions